cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P6: "So what we put in the [EnsembleAPI Object] is up to us."
   - P6: "What comes from the metadata is which of the runs were on machine one, right."
   - P7: "There's the metadata frame, which is only indexed on profile ID.
 And that just contains information again, like compiler, problem size, the things that can differentiate the runs."
-  - P8: States that domain specific configurations are not performance metadata
+  - P8: States that domain specific configurations are not metadata - Negative definition
-    - "You know, usually when you create and this is why it's not really meta data, that that kind of thing that's more of a you know, you create your mesh and when you create your when you define the problem . . ."
+    - "You know, usually when you create and this is why it's not really metadata, that that kind of thing that's more of a you know, you create your mesh and when you create your when you define the problem . . ."
   - P8: "So average time per, in this case cycle, or example or something like that, right?
 There's could be average time per unknown, for example, right?"
   - P8: "So I consider made metadata to be I guess, sort of what I would call the basic characteristics of the problem."
   - P8: "And so usually what I'm really interested in seeing is something like average time divided by something that's in the metadata, right?
 So average time per, in this case cycle, or example or something like that, right?
 There's could be average time per unknown, for example, right?
 For total number of unknowns, and the problem that we're solving, so that that's usually it usually is average time, but it's not solely average time, it usually has some, you know, usually usually has another component that's buried in the metadata that you know, we're dividing out or something like that."
-  - P8 "So I consider made meta data to be I guess, sort of what I would call the basic characteristics of the problem.
-So these are things like, like I said, architecture may be system name that you ran on a OS may be, but then those are all kind of.
-They're useful for things like plots and useful for organizing your data, but maybe not very useful for analysis"
+  - P9 frames metadata in context of [Measurement API] “for each of the test cases, we have our metadata annotations here, which shows well just, a bunch of things like well, okay, of course, the time it was recorded, all the metadata"
   - P10 lists well-known columns specifically as metadata, but has other possible metadata like variants and tunings separated and not explicitly categorized

 #### Specific Metadata Examples
+  - Is Metadata
+    - P2: when a job was ran, what system it was ran on, the compiler, compiler optimizations
     - P3: "information like, who who ran the program, how long, how long the program ran, when the launch date was, all that kind of information."
     - P7: "And that just contains information again, like compiler, problem size, the things that can differentiate the runs"
     - P8: ". . .things like world size, right?
 For an MPI problem, number of number of processors, number of cores, or maybe number of nodes, right"
+    - P8 "So these are things like . . . architecture may be system name that you ran on a OS may be, but then those are all kind of."
     - P9: "the time it was recorded, all the metadata, like the number of threads that we use, the test case name, and other stuff, like compilers, and whatnot"
+  - Not Metadata
+    - P8: total memory usage, memory usage per MPI rank, total number of dofs, etc.
+  - Connor: Figure out where to put this weird case of global performance metrics
+    - P8: total overall execution time (Connor: What to do with these global performance metrics)
+    - P9: "also, basically the global performance metric that we're interested in"

 ### Metadata is hazy.